EuroLinux/eurolinux-open-docs/docs/HowTo/ha-rs-enable-repository.md

 username is `hacluster` with password you set in previous step.

 !!! warning "HTTPS Required"
-    The web browser like Firefox and other programs like cURL will report "Connection reset by peer" or "The connection was reset" when connecting with cleartext HTTP.
+    Web browser like Firefox and other programs like cURL will report "Connection reset by peer" or "The connection was reset" when connecting with cleartext HTTP.
     ```